European Central Bank faces pressure from record inflation

 Lagarde might stress continuing risks to the economy and shift her position slightly toward a possible increase sooner than later — without making a clear commitment, analysts say.

-Key takeaways could be “an even stronger ECB emphasis on the risks to its outlook” and “a further hint that the ECB may raise rates later this year,” according to Holger Schmieding, chief economist at Berenberg bank.
+Key takeaways could be “a further hint that the ECB may raise rates later this year,” according to Holger Schmieding, chief economist at Berenberg bank.

 Lagarde tweeted April 7 that she had tested positive for COVID-19 and was having mild symptoms.
 It remains to be seen if she will hold her news conference in person at the bank’s Frankfurt, Germany, headquarters or remotely.